paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

 ---
 layout: post
 title:  "Using C++ Bitcoin libraries in Elixir"
-date:   2017-12-11 09:20 +1100
+date:   2017-12-14 09:03 +1100
 categories: elixir bitcoin
 comments: true
 affiliate: true
 ---

-Following up from my previous blog post about [using Python's Bitcoin libraries in Elixir][], I initially mentioned that I was having trouble figuring out a way to get Elixir talking to C++ code, specifically to use the [Libbitcoin][] toolkit.
+Following up from my previous blog post about [Using Python's Bitcoin libraries in Elixir][], I initially mentioned that I was having trouble figuring out a way to get Elixir talking to C++ code, specifically to use the [Libbitcoin][] toolkit.
 After looking through a bunch of libraries that purport to solve this